 Everyone has hundreds of feelings and thoughts rushing through their minds every day.
 These include criticism, doubt and fear.
 The way in which people respond to these inner thoughts is a key determinant for success.
 For example, having a negative self-image impairs potential for success.

-Emotional intelligence refers to being aware of and in control of one’s own emotions.
-Emotional agility, meanwhile, refers to approaching one’s inner experiences mindfully and productively.
+Emotional intelligence refers to being aware and in control of your own emotions.
+Emotional agility, meanwhile, refers to approaching your inner experiences mindfully and productively.
 Emotional agility does not place emphasis on suppressing emotions.
 Thus, a person can be emotionally intelligent but still lack emotional agility.